Khong Island

 Khong Island or Don Khong (ດອນໂຂງ) is the largest island and the seat of administration in the Si Phan Don riverine archipelago located in the Mekong River, Khong District, Champasak Province, southern Laos.

 The island is 18 km long (north-south), and 8 km at its widest point.
 Its population is mainly concentrated in the two villages Muang Saen (west) and Muang Khong (east); the latter is the de facto capital of the island as well as the regional seat of government.
+There are 19 villages on the island and the main source of income comes from fishing.